manaswini3103/devops-learning/DevOps_Principles/Iac.md

 2. Immutable Vs Mutable Infrastructure

-**Mutable Infrastructure**: This is the traditional "pet" model.
+**Mutable Infrastructure**: This is the traditional **pet** model.
 Servers are provisioned and then updated, patched, and modified in place over their lifetime.
 This process can lead to configuration drift and makes servers fragile and unique.

-**Immutable Infrastructure**: This is the modern "cattle" model favored by IaC.
+**Immutable Infrastructure**: This is the modern **cattle** model favored by IaC.
 - once a server or environment is created, it is never modified.
 - If you need to change something (update version, fix config, add software), you do NOT update the existing server.
 - Instead you'll replace it entirely with a new, updated version (Think of it like replacing rather than repairing).